truveris/trac-custom-field-table/README.rst

 ticket that has value(s) inside that custom field.
 Any other value than `enabled` will not show the table.

+Then, as a sub-item under the same custom field name, list the columns to display in the report.
+I.e. `field.columns = summary, owner`

 Example
 =======
 [ticket-custom]